To get this full-colour comic book instantly, please fill in your email id, and we will email you the download link

 In such cases, the bleeding progresses, and the uterus starts contracting.
 This is felt as painful cramps, and the mouth of the uterus ( the cervix) opens.
 This is called an inevitable abortion (because it cannot be stopped).
 If some of the pregnancy has already been pushed out by the contractions, this is called an incomplete abortion.

-In patients with a blighted ovum, missed abortion, inevitable or incomplete abortion, the treatment is a uterine curettage (D&C) - a short surgical procedure which is performed to empty the uterus and remove the pregnant tissue.
+In patients with a blighted ovum, missed abortion, inevitable or incomplete abortion, the treatment in the past was a uterine curettage (D&C) - a short surgical procedure which is performed to empty the uterus and remove the pregnant tissue.
+However, in women with a missed abortion, a D&C can cause Asherman syndrome ( intrauterine adhesions) if the doctor scrapes the uterine lining too vigorously.
+Read more at www.drmalpani.com/asherman.htm .
+This is why these problems are now better treated with medical therapy.
+These pregnancies can be terminated medically with mifegest ( anti-progestational agent) and misoprostol ( a prostaglandin).
+Your doctor will prescribe these for you.

 Abortions which occur in the first twelve weeks of pregnancy are called first trimester abortions.
 Those which occur between the 13th to 20th weeks are called second trimester abortions.